 The minimum GPA is 3.0, and the average GPA of admitted applicants is approximately 3.7.

 The application deadline is 1 March.
 Admission decisions are made mid-May, and all applicants are notified by 1 June.
+The Admissions Committee will consider early admission decisions to the MAcc program.
 Notification will be sent in an email and letter from Graduate Studies.
 Applicants who are admitted to the MAcc program will receive an email from the department that includes instructions for accepting the admission offer, a proposed graduation plan to be submitted, and registration information.

 Students must apply to the MAcc program through Graduate Studies.
 The site includes things to know before applying, cost of attendance, how to apply, an application checklist, and how to check an application’s status.Apply